ExpHP/unbox-macro/doc/Grammar.md

 Returning to the example above, you will note three special "keywords" `Generic`, `Struct`, and `For`.
-Note that **these three terms must always be specified in this order**.
+Note that, while all are optional, **these three terms must always be specified in this order**.
 Who are these three stooges, exactly?
 Let's tackle them in order of decreasing importance: